davis-ramsey/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is using the most descriptive tags to mark up your web page.
+It's useful for accessibility, search engine optimization, and to make your code easy to read/understand for future developers.
+An example of using a semantic tag would be using a section tag over a div.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?